ARM-software/Arm-2D/documentation/introduction.md

 # Introduction for Arm-2D {#intro}

-As part of the Arm-2D help document, this article mainly explains and introduces some basic concepts and knowledge of Arm-2D.
-Whether you have read the **README** document (in the root directory) doesn't matter.
-The content of this article is suitable for users new to the Arm-2D concept.
+This document mainly explains the basic concepts of Arm-2D.
+It doesn't matter whether you have read the **README** in the root directory or not.
+The content is suitable for everyone.

 ## 1 Overview

-At the beginning of your adventure, we try to answer some questions you are likely to ask, such as:
+At the beginning of your adventure, you might have a lot of questions in your mind, such as

 - What is Arm-2D?
 - What problems does it solve?
-- Who are the users it faces?
+- Who are the target audiences?
-- What are the parts of Arm-2D?
-- What assumptions does it have been made about the environment  and
+- What does Arm-2D consist of?
-- What are the restrictions?
+- What are about the development environment?

-We hope this could help you with a beautiful journey.
+You will find the answers in the following sections.

 ### 1.1 What is Arm-2D

-If you want to use a graphical interface in the Linux environment, you don’t have to face hardware such as GPU directly.
-The Linux ecosystem will provide you with complete software support, which includes drivers for GPU, GUI stacks and a large number of handy interface reference designs.
+If you want to design GUI applications in Linux, you don’t have to face hardware directly.
+The Linux ecosystem provides you with all necessary software components, including GPU drivers, GUI stacks and many handy interface reference designs.

-Unfortunately, if you are an embedded developer mainly using Cortex-M devices, you might face various LCDs directly.
-In some devices, you will also handle some non-standard 2D graphics accelerators provided by different chip manufacturers.
-Although you have many GUI stacks to choose from, most of them lack direct support for your target device; hence you have to do the porting work yourself.
-In summary, using GUI in the Cortex-M system is feasible, but we have a lot of low-level stuff to handle.
+Unfortunately, if you are an embedded developer mainly using Cortex-M devices, you have to face various display hardware directly.
+You might also handle non-standard 2D graphics accelerators from different silicon vendors in some devices.
+Although we have many GUI stacks to choose from, most of them lack direct support for your target device; hence you have to do the porting work yourself.
+In summary, using GUI in the Cortex-M system is feasible, but we have a lot of low-level work to do.

 **Figure 1-1 Ecosystem Comparison between Rich Embedded and Constraint Embedded System in GUI**